omundy/learn-computers/topics-keyboard-shortcuts.md

 1. Perform each with and without keystrokes.
 1. Move at the speed you would normally move.
 1. For each action or series, record the number of clicks and the total time:
-	- to move your mouse hand from the keyboard to type and back
+	1. to find the thing you need to click with the mouse
-	- to move your mouse on the screen. (e.g. from your file, ***aaaaaall*** the way up to the top left, to choose File > Save, then back down to the space where you were working on the screen)
+	1. to move your mouse hand from the keyboard to type and back
-	- to find the thing you need to click with the mouse
+	1. to move your mouse on the screen. (e.g. from your file, ***aaaaaall*** the way up to the top left, to choose File > Save, then back down to the space where you were working on the screen)

 Here are some to get you started.
 Try to create 3 more, (use the web dev workflow if you are comfortable).